jgoncsilva/Forecast-Store-Sales---Rossman/README.md

 ## The dataset
-In this course, we used the [Rossmann Store Sales](https://www.kaggle.com/c/rossmann-store-sales) dataset from Kaggle.
+ [Rossmann Store Sales](https://www.kaggle.com/c/rossmann-store-sales) dataset from Kaggle.
 I'll leave you to check the dataset.

 ---
  This project was developed using the method**CRISP-DS (CRoss-Industry Process - Data Science)**, a very interesting and iterable approach for Data Science projects which enable us, in each iteration, to: